Poole Grammar School

-The school has 1,200 male students from the surrounding area aged 11 to 18.
-To gain acceptance to the school, pupils must sit and pass the Eleven-plus exams, testing mathematics, English, and verbal reasoning.

-Excellence in the fields of sport or arts is not grounds for special admission; however, many of its pupils compete at county, national and international level, or go on to study at film schools, conservatories and art houses.

 History

+The Early School

 An early Poole Grammar School was built in 1628 by Thomas Robarts, Mayor of Poole.
-This school taught “Latin grammar and kindred subjects” and saw moderate success in the 18th century, before a decline against “competition from nonconformist academies and the general economic decline of the town,” and eventual closure in 1835.
+This school taught “Latin grammar and kindred subjects”.
+The establishment of the free school is commemorated in St James' Church, Poole and saw moderate success in the 18th century, before a decline against “competition from nonconformist academies and the general economic decline of the town,” and eventual closure in 1835.

+Poole Technical School

 In 1902 the Board of Education approved funding for the construction of Poole Technical and Commercial School, offering “an education of a practical character for boys and girls of twelve years of age and upwards.”
 On 19 September 1904, following legal disputes between Poole Borough Council, Dorset County Council, and the Board of Education, on the interpretation of the Education Act 1902, the establishment of Poole Secondary School was reported by the Poole, Parkstone, and East Dorset Herald.
 Within its first two months of existence, Poole Secondary School was granted two acres of land at Seldown by Lord Wimborne.
+The school began in the Poole Free Library, which is now a Wetherspoons pub, called the Lord Wimborne.
 In 1907 the school's original site was built on this land for £6,500, to mixed reaction with some councillors regarding it as “squat”, but the Poole, Parkstone, and East Dorset Herald describing it as “one of the finest buildings in the town.”
+PGS stayed at the Seldown site until 1966, however the original buildings continued as the Seldown School until their demolition in 1986.

 At this time, too, the first headmaster, A. J. Mockridge, was appointed, and around this time the current school colours were adopted.
 In 1909 a pupil of the school, Tim Aitken, participated in the first of Baden Powell's Scout camps on Brownsea Island.